louisremi/omniscientjs.github.io/_tutorials/01-editing-basic-tutorial-creating-list-with-live-filtering.md

 });
 ```

 As we see, a component can be created by using Omniscient.
 The first argument is a string representation of the component and is used for debugging, as well as Component name for React.
 The second argument is the component implementation itself as a function.
 This function is a render function.
-When a component should render this function is executed, and when it's return value will be the presentation of this component.
-The render function of a component is passed cursor, which is the cursor a parent component or the top renderer is serving.
-In our case we, `Search` will get passed an object literal with a property of our cursor to the entire application state through `structure.cursor()` as defined in our `render` function above.
+When a component should render this function is executed, and its return value will be the presentation of this component.
+The render function of a component is passed a cursor by its parent component or the top renderer.
+In our case, `Search` will get passed an object literal with a property of our cursor to the entire application state through `structure.cursor()` as defined in our `render` function above.

-As we see, `Search`, this is a small component that only outputs a division with two sub-components; `SearchBox` and `Matches`.
+As we see, `Search` is a small component that only outputs a division with two sub-components; `SearchBox` and `Matches`.
 The empty object as first argument to the React div-element is HTML metadata to the div.
-We see that `Matches` gets the same cursor as `Search` has (a cursor to the entire structure), as it is a representation of the entire state, but the `SearchBox` only need information about the search query.
-It should't concern it self with how the list is stored or handled.
+We see that `Matches` gets the same cursor as `Search` has (a cursor to the entire structure), as it is a representation of the entire state, but the `SearchBox` only needs information about the search query.
+The way the list is stored or handled shouldn't matter.

 The next natural step is to list out all the matches based on the search query - as is the main part of our application.
 We don't have any way of altering the search query yet, but that doesn't matter.
 We have the search query as a value inside our global application state, and with it being empty, we should list out all our javascript projects.

-A list of matches in turn consist of a single `Match`.
+A list of matches in turn consists of a single `Match`.
 This will be a component that merely presents a javascript library as a list item with an anchor-element, like so:

 ```jsx
 var Match = component('Match', function (cursor) {